PDA44719/coursework-1-software-engineering/visualization_design.md

 use one of the two different types.
 I will not be using a pie chart, because movies can have more than one genre.
 Hence, the percentages displayed on that chart would be misleading.

+Another aspect that must be considered is the fact that not all movies have been considered: there are movies that came out after the creation of the dataset and others that came out before 2018 that have not been included.
+Hence, we want to know the accuracy of our calculations when it comes to predicting revenues of the overall movies (not just the sample of movies utilized for the figures).
+For that matter, bars will be included representing the standard error of each genre.
+[5] gives a good explanation about the standard error, with a very good example about the average age of people that are diagnosed with Alzheimer's (furthermore, it also includes details about how to calculate it).

 #### Visual Aspects
 The main issue with this graph is that it could be deceitful should it not be titled properly.
 In **(the truthful art) (required citation [1])**, the five qualities of great visualizations are explored.
-One of them is truthfulness, for which the designer must ask: "is anything being obscured?".
-If the title was named: **Genre Revenue per movie**, there would be some information omitted: movies usually have more than one genre.
+One of them is truthfulness, for which the designer must ask: **is anything being obscured?**.
+If the title was named: **Genre Revenue per Movie**, there would be some information omitted: movies usually have more than one genre.
 Therefore, we need a title that makes this clear.

 The title that was considered best is: **Average Revenue for Movies Containing Elements of Each Main Genre**.
-Furthermore, the addition of the keyword **Main** indicates the existence of other genres that may not have been considered in our graph.
+Containing elements of indicates that movies can have elements that are not limited to just one genre.
+Furthermore, the addition of the word **Main** indicates the existence of other genres that may not have been considered in our graph.

-***Talk about styles and colors***.
-I may want to color the preferred genres that appear on the persona differently.
+This graph is aimed at film producers, each of whom will have a set of preferred genres.
+Therefore, it would be ideal if users could have the option to highlight their own preferred genres so that they can have an easier time to visually understand how potentially profitable each of them can be.

 ### Graph 2
 The question to be addressed with this graph is: "What are the most popular runtimes and how much money do they make?"